nodejs/node/doc/api/wasi.md

 The `WASI` class provides the WASI system call API and additional convenience methods for working with WASI-based applications.
 Each `WASI` instance represents a distinct sandbox environment.
-For security purposes, each `WASI` instance must have its command line arguments, environment variables, and sandbox directory structure configured explicitly.
+For security purposes, each `WASI` instance must have its command-line arguments, environment variables, and sandbox directory structure configured explicitly.

 ### `new WASI([options])`